5 Foundations of Statistical Inference

 which is also in very good agreement with our Monte Carlo result:

-The CLT works when the number of draws is large.
-But large is a relative term.
-In many circumstances as few as 30 draws is enough to make the CLT useful.
+The CLT works when the number of draws is large, but large is a relative term.
+In many circumstances, as few as 30 draws is enough to make the CLT useful.
 In some specific instances, as few as 10 is enough.
 However, these should not be considered general rules.
-Note, for example, that when the probability of success is very small, we need much larger sample sizes.
+Note, for example, that when the probability of success is very small, much larger sample sizes are needed.

-.
-However, we do not cover the theory here.
-You can learn about the Poisson distribution in any probability textbook and even Wikipedia4
+You can explore the properties of the Poisson distribution using dpois and ppois.
+You can generate random variables following this distribution with rpois.
+However, we won’t cover the theory here.
+You can learn about the Poisson distribution in any probability textbook and even Wikipedia2.

 5.8 Statistical properties of averages